Controlled Foreign Corporations (CFCs): Definition, rules, and tax implications

 Active income tied to real work may stay inside the company, but passive income can trigger faster taxes in the US.
 The IRS looks at what the company does each day to decide how the income fits.
 Imagine a repair shop abroad – its daily work is active income and treated differently from interest sitting in the bank. -

-When income becomes taxable for shareholders.
+When CFC income becomes taxable for shareholders.

 Some income gets taxed before the company pays anything out.
 Subpart F and GILTI rules make the owner include certain profits on a tax return in the same year the company earns them.
-Picture a holding company in a low-tax place – the owner may see that interest appear as income in the US even though the company keeps every dollar.
+Picture a holding company in a low-tax place – the owner may see that interest appears as income in the US even though the company keeps every dollar.

-How are CFCs taxed
+How are CFCs taxed?

 Subpart F income – current tax on certain categories